Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 #### SkipRecipients

-A skip list of email addresses so that recipients may opt out of notifications.
+A skip list of email addresses.
+Any recipient listed here will be skipped, useful for recipients who want to opt-out of notifications.

 #### RestrictRecipients